 If you struggle to cope without drugs or alcohol, have tried and failed to quit or cut down or continue to drink and use drugs despite knowing there might be negative consequences, it might be time to seek help.
 We know that people struggling with addiction are often in denial about the extent of their problem, so we also offer services such as family intervention and family referrals to help get the ball rolling.

 The duration of a rehabilitation programme can vary quite widely.
 Some rehab centres offer detox-only plans but a more complete programme with various therapies is much more likely to be successful in the long-term.
 The typical length of stay is generally 28 days, although this can vary depending on your individual requirements and circumstances.

 What is an Aftercare Plan?

 The recovery process from an alcohol or drug addiction does not end when you leave rehab.
 In some ways that is only the start of your journey, which is why we offer an aftercare plan to provide support in the difficult first year after your treatment – those first 12 months are generally the most dangerous when it comes to relapsing.
-With weekly catch-up sessions you will be able to check in with trusted therapists and connect with other former residents, providing support as and when you need it.
+With weekly Zoom catch-up sessions you will be able to check in with trusted staff who can provide support as and when you need it.